stabix/stabix/doc/preCPFE_gui.rst

 by employing a local phenomenological crystal plasticity formulation in the simulations.

-The function used to run the preCPFE GUI for BX indentation is:
+The function used to run the preCPFE GUI for BX indentation is :
 `A_preCPFE_windows_indentation_setting_BX.m
 <https://github.com/stabix/stabix/tree/master/gui_preCPFE/A_preCPFE_windows_indentation_setting_BX.m>`_